CHAPTER TWENTY ONE

 The next week’s feature and short reels were delivered on Monday, and the movie was changed on Thursday.
 When the previous week’s shorts reel was taken apart and returned to their own cans and the feature movie reels packaged up, the film would be placed outside by the ticket booth to be picked up and delivered to the next venue where they would be played.
 The shorts were in their own individual metal cans, while the feature films arrived together in a large metal box.

 1714 Grace Street

 My family moved from 1709 Vermont Street to a two story house at 1714 Grace Street in Hannibal my sophomore year of Hannibal high School.
 It was a much larger house.
-The army was doing away with the Warrant Officer grade for non-flight positions and Dad was going to have to revert from Chief Warrant Officer to Staff Sergeant with the accompanying cut in pay.
+The army was doing away with the Warrant Officer grade for non-aviation positions and Dad was going to have to revert from Chief Warrant Officer to Staff Sergeant with the accompanying cut in pay.
 So, he decided to find another occupation.
-This house would allow dad to have a home office for part time real estate development while he built into a full-time business.
+This house would allow dad to have a home office for part time real estate development while he built it into a full-time business.

 The house was on the top of a limestone bluff, and the backyard sloped up to the alleyway and then fell away from the alley into a deep ravine that dropped a hundred feet to Grand Avenue at Bird Street.

 There was a very small basement carved out of the limestone, but it was really too small to be used for much of anything more than storing a few canned foods, and the rainwater would seep in because of the slope.
 Dad wanted it bigger and drier.
 And, he wanted some off street parking.

 He bought a sledge hammer, and told me to break rock for one half hour every school night, and throw the broken rock out through the basement window into the backyard.
 He would then load up the wheelbarrow each night and move the rock where he wanted it.